SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Experiments

 \subsection{Parameters}

-All the experiments in parameter comparisons are evaluated under the dataset from PU-GAN, where Chamfer distance (CD), Hausdorff distance (HD), point-to-surface (P2F) and uniformity (UNI, $p=1.2\%$) are adopted as evaluation metrics.
+All the experiments in parameter comparisons are evaluated under the dataset from PU-GAN, where Chamfer distance (CD), Hausdorff distance (HD), point-to-surface (P2F), and uniformity (UNI, $p=1.2\%$) are adopted as evaluation metrics.
 For each point cloud with 2,048 points, we sample $N_p = 24$ seed points with FPS and build local patches according to geodesic distance.
 We initialize the network hyper-parameters, as depicted in the network configurations.
-Given an input patch, we first downsample this patch into some coarse patches, which should preserve the patch point distribution in the downsampling process.
-Thus, the sampling methods influence the neural network in the capturing of inherent upsampling patterns.
-In Table \ref{table:sampling}, we report the results of three different sampling strategies, including farthest point sampling (FPS), random sampling (RS) and mixing of these two sampling methods (MS).
-The results show that FPS can better cover the distribution of input patches and facilitate the point upsampling process.
+Given an input patch, we first downsample this patch into some coarse patches, which should cover the input patch with a uniform distribution in the downsampling process.
+Thus, the sampling methods influence the neural network to capture inherent upsampling patterns.
+In Table \ref{table:sampling}, we report the results of three different sampling strategies, including farthest point sampling (FPS), random sampling (RS), mixing of these two sampling strategies (MS) and voxel-grid sampling (VS).
+The results show that FPS can generate relatively uniform distributions to cover input patches and facilitate point cloud upsampling.
+The qualitative upsampling results with different downsampling strategies are also illustrated in Figure \ref{fig:sampling}, where the FPS can promote better upsampling results than other strategies.

 Then, we investigate the impact of the number of local points $K$ in GCNs of the point feature extraction.
-Specifically, we range the number of local region points $K$ form 5 to 20.
+Specifically, we range the number of local region points $K$ from 5 to 20.
 Table \ref{table:pfe_k} illustrates the results of different $K$.
 The best performance achieves at $K=10$, which can effectively capture the local region context inside local regions.

 Moreover, we also evaluate the robustness of our SPU-Net under different sparsity input point clouds.
 Figure \ref{fig:sparsity} shows the upsampling point sets with varying sizes of input points from 256 to 4,096.
 Our method is stable even for input with only 256 points.
-More hyper-parameter comparisons are given in the \textbf{Supplemental Material}.